rawgraphs/rawgraphs-core/website/docs/chart-interface.md

 To display a chart with rawgraphs we need to implement an object conforming the chart-interface.
 In this page we'll describe this interface and provide an example of implementing a simple chart.

-Each chart implementation consist of a javascript object, with some properties that are used to:
+Each chart implementation is defined by a javascript object, with some properties that are used to:

 - describe the chart with some metadata (title, description, an unique id, thumbnail and icon)
 - define the semantics of the visual model (dimensions)